thoughtspot/thoughtspot.github.io/_admin/mobile/use-mobile.md

 {: id="drill-down"}
 ## Drill down

 Beginning with version 2.0, you can seamlessly and intuitively select data point(s) and drill down for more detailed information.
-You can also trace the drill path back to the initial state and reset to the initial state.
+You can also trace the drill path back and reset to the initial state.

 To drill down:
 1. Tap to select a data point.